 Imagine you’ve been shopping and sightseeing all day in Venice.
 You and your travel partner decide it’s time to sit for a minute and enjoy a late afternoon espresso before deciding where to dine for dinner.
 When your coffee arrives, alongside it on the saucer are these wonderful chewy amaretti cookies — the perfect little sweet.

-These cookies are Italian macaroons with fantastic almond flavor.
+These chewy amaretti cookies are Italian macaroons with fantastic almond flavor.
 Many recipes call for adding in a bit of vanilla.
-Still, I punching up the almond flavor using almond extract instead of vanilla.
+Still, I punched up the almond flavor using almond extract instead of vanilla.
 It’s hard to believe that such a sweet and intense almond flavor can come from these little amaretti you can have on your table in under an hour.

 Did You Know There Are Two Types of Amaretti Cookies